Skip to content

 Executive Director, Coalition for Sensible Safeguards

-Ms. Weintraub was the Legislative Director and General Counsel, and previously was the Director of Product Safety for Consumer Federation of America (CFA).
-Rachel worked with Consumer Federation of America from 2002 through 2022.
-Her primary focus was on advocacy on product safety issues.
-Ms. Weintraub represented CFA on behalf of consumers before the Consumer Product Safety Commission, Congress, state legislatures, and within voluntary standard setting organizations.
-Additionally for CFA, she worked on civil justice, regulatory reform and financial services issues as well as with a wide range of internal legal issues.
+Previously, Ms. Weintraub was the Legislative Director and General Counsel, and the Director of Product Safety for Consumer Federation of America (CFA), where her primary focus was on advocacy on product safety issues, with additional focus on civil justice, regulatory reform, and financial services issues, as well as a wide range of internal legal issues.
+Ms. Weintraub represented CFA on behalf of consumers before the Consumer Product Safety Commission, Congress, state legislatures, and within voluntary standard-setting organizations.

-Ms. Weintraub lives in Washington, DC with her husband, Scott, and her three children.
+Ms. Weintraub lives in Washington, DC, with her husband and three children.